 Have you tried to give yourself “permission to eat all foods”?
-Kelly Jones and I are hosting another round of our 4-week virtual course, Fit Fueling: Intuitive Eating for Female Athletes (of any level), starting next week.
-We have five spots left!
+Kelly Jones and I are host a 4-week virtual course, Fit Fueling: Mindful Eating for Active Women (of any level).
+It’s ongoing, so register anytime!
 Register here.

 My sister always has ranch dressing and Tostito’s queso dip in her fridge.
 First: This post is not sponsored by either.
 Second: I usually go straight for one or the other when we make a snack.
 Maybe both, but not together.
 A few weeks ago I spent a weekend with her in Chicago, and mentally added ranch to my grocery list.
 It’s been way too long.